thefalc/instabread-codelab-sample/README.md

 ##### General

-The General tab has basic details about the column, including the name, description, base data type, whether the values should be unique, and a regular expression for validating new data as it’s inserted into the vault.
+The General tab has basic details about the column, including the name, description, base data type, whether the values should be unique, and a regular expression for validating new data as it's inserted into the vault.
 In the preceding email example, the column uses a regular expression to automatically validate that new data looks like an email on insertion.

 ##### Redaction